hivesolutions/colony-npapi/README.md

 ## Building

-In order to build both the XPI and the XIB files for the plugin one should use the scripts created for such effect under the [scripts](scripts) directory.
+In order to build both the CRX (Goolgle Chrome) and the XPI (Mozilla Firefox) files for the plugin one should use the scripts created for such effect under the [scripts](scripts) directory.
 The automated process assumes the Windows build process using the Visual Studio IDE.

 ### Windows